What Can You Do with a PC English Major?

 You can contact John at email@example.com.

 Joel Pace (B. A. 1994), holds a doctorate in English Literature from Oxford University, and is Professor of English at the University of Wisconsin—Eau Claire.
-He has edited two scholarly books, and written numerous articles on the literary relations between Britain and America in the nineteenth century.
-He is also a professional musician, the lead singer, trumpet-player and songwriter for Irie Sol, a Twin Cities-based reggae band.
+He has written articles and co-edited two scholarly books that were instrumental in defining the field of Transatlantic Romanticism.
+He is an associate editor of Symbiosis: A Journal of Transatlantic Literary and Cultural Relations (www.symbiosistransatlantic.com) and a board member of Fitzgerald in St. Paul (www.fitzgeraldinsaintpaul.org).
+He is also a professional musician, the lead singer, trumpet-player and songwriter for Irie Sol (www.iriesol.org), a Twin Cities-based world music/reggae ensemble.
 He lives in St. Paul in the old Commodore Hotel, where Al Capone, John Dillinger, and Scott and Zelda Fitzgerald once hung out.
-Garrison Keillor lives down the block.
+Garrison Keillor lives around the corner.

 “ The small classes at Providence College provide the opportunity for professors to become mentors and students to sound the depths of academic disciplines.
 Bruce Graver’s classes in Romanticism continue to inspire my lifelong interest in this field.
 The program in English links the scholarly and the creative: Peter Johnson’s creative writing class and Graver’s literary theory course helped me connect my love of literature and music by emphasizing the qualities of imagination at work in both.